great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 The command concludes by saving the newly generated Expectation Suite as a JSON file and rendering the expectation suite into an HTML page in the Data Docs website of the Data Context.

-If you cannot use the CLI in your environment (e.g., in a Databricks cluster), you can create and edit an Expectation Suite in a notebook.
-Jump to this section for details: :ref:`Jupyter Notebook for Creating and Editing Expectation Suites`.

 Review an Expectation Suite
 ----------------------------------------